CrunchyData/pgSimload/doc/01_overview.md

-    `postgres` user, because, on that mode, we use a special trick to get the primary's name, and this trick can only be done by a superuser in PostgreSQL (so it can be something else than `postgres`, if you set another superuser)
+    `postgres` user, because, on that mode, we use a special trick to get the primary's name, and this trick can only be done by a superuser in PostgreSQL (so it can be something else than `postgres`, if you set another superuser).

-  - so when testing a PostgreSQL cluster using Patroni, with multiple hosts (a primary and a given number of replicas, synchronous or not), usually, pgSimload is run in 2 separate terminals, one to load data, and the other, to monitor things in Patroni
+  - so when testing a PostgreSQL cluster using Patroni, with multiple hosts (a primary and a given number of replicas, synchronous or not), usually, pgSimload is run in 2 separate terminals, one to load data, and the other, to monitor things in Patroni.

-    - note the Patroni-monitoring mode can have added information thanks to the `Replication_info` set to `nogucs` or `<list of gucs separated by a comma` (e.g "synchronous_standby_names, synchronous_commit, work_mem") in the `patroni.json` config file passed as an argument to `-patroni
+    - note the Patroni-Watcher mode can have added information thanks to the `Replication_info` set to `nogucs` or `<list of gucs separated by a comma` (e.g "synchronous_standby_names, synchronous_commit, work_mem") in the `patroni.json` config file passed as an argument to `-patroni